CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/overview.md

 **Table features**:

-- **Direct links** – Some cells include yellow arrows that link directly to SAP Business One documents.
+- **SAP links**: Some cells include yellow arrows that link directly to SAP Business One documents.

     ![screen showng the table report direct links](./media/overview/25-appengine-analytics-table-links.png)

-- **Export to Excel** – In browser mode, you can export the table to Excel using the **Download Excel** option in the top-right corner.
+- **Export to Excel**: In browser mode, you can export the table to Excel using the **Download Excel** option in the top-right corner.

     ![screen showng how to download the table report](./media/overview/24-appengine-analytics-table-download.png)